There is a huge housing crisis in the Netherlands. In the major cities, finding a place to live is expensive and difficult.

-We interviewed some tiny home inhabitants, so if you want to know what life is like in a house the size of a garden shed, then we’ve got you (as usual).
+We interviewed some tiny home inhabitants, so if you want to know what life is like in a house the size of a garden shed, then we’ve got you covered.
 Tiny offices have also started to emerge onto the scene.

-Dutch innovation rarely lets us down, and that’s true of the housing crisis, as well.
+Dutch innovation rarely lets us down, and that also rings true for the housing crisis.
 A company called Dun Agro constructed the first prefab house made from hemp back in September 2019.
-Given the current number of hemp farms in the Netherlands, the building company believes it could be possible to construct up to 500 of these hemp-houses each year.
+Given the current number of hemp farms in the Netherlands, the building company believes it could be possible to construct up to 500 of these hemp houses each year.

-That wouldn’t solve the housing crisis, but every little helps (and who doesn’t want to tell their scandalised family back home that they live in a house made of cannabis concrete?).
+That wouldn’t solve the housing crisis, but every little bit helps.
+(And who doesn’t want to tell their scandalised family back home that they live in a house made of cannabis concrete?)